-Her doctoral project on decision-making in ‘economic’ migration in Nepal compares different population groups in their access to migration channels.
-The project is particularly concerned with the mechanisms and interdependency of influencing factors related to class and kinship.
+Her doctoral project on migration decision-making in Nepal compares different population groups in their access to migration channels.
+The project is particularly concerned with labour broker networks as well as the mechanisms and interdependency of influencing factors related to class, caste and kinship.

-Prior to joining ISCA and COMPAS, Kathrin conducted ethnographic fieldwork on health decision-making in post-disaster Nepal as well as on gender aspects of decentralization and pasture-management projects in Kyrgyzstan.
+Prior to joining ISCA and COMPAS, Kathrin conducted ethnographic fieldwork on health decision-making in post-disaster Nepal, and on gender aspects of decentralisation and pasture-management projects in Kyrgyzstan.
 Her thesis on political participation of Kyrgyz pastoral women was awarded with the ‘Sustainability Award for Theses’ (University of Tübingen, Germany).

 She is also member of the WHO Emergency Medical Team ‘FAST’ – an emergency response team of the German aid and welfare organisation Arbeiter-Samariter-Bund.
 Previous operations included disaster relief work in Haiti after Hurricane ‘Matthew’ (2016) and project monitoring and training of trainers in water-purification in Haiti (2017).

 Fluctuating ‘Structures’ of Protection – The Integration of Civil Society Actors in Government-led Response at the Ukraine-Slovakian Border